We love —

 Discover the enchanting magic of the Northern Lights on an unforgettable boat trip in Iceland.

-Accompanied by an experienced guide, you'll sail away from the city lights into the calm waters surrounding Iceland to admire this exceptional natural phenomenon.
+Accompanied by an experienced guide, you will sail away from the city lights into the calm waters surrounding Iceland to admire this exceptional natural phenomenon.

 Golden Circle tour with entrance to Laugarás Lagoon (Birki)